KahWee - Web Development, AI Tools & Tech Trends

 • .only() behavior changes might reveal hidden test dependencies

-If your tests relied on the old "fuzzy" .only() behavior, you might see different tests running after upgrade.
-This is a good thing—it means your test isolation wasn't working correctly before.
+If your tests relied on the old "fuzzy" .only(), you might see different tests running after upgrade.
+That's good—your test isolation wasn't working correctly before.

 The Testing Landscape in 2016